 Gong xi fa cai!
 Happy Chinese New Year!
 2018 is the Year of the Dog in the Chinese Zodiac, representing those who are loyal, easygoing, friendly and compassionate, just like their canine compatriots.
-We’ve found our 12 favourite guide dogs to celebrate the holiday, and the incredible job that guide dogs do all year round in keeping their masters safe, guiding them through their daily lives and providing unconditional love, and peppered them with a few facts about guide dogs!
+We’ve found our 12 favourite guide dogs to celebrate the holiday, and the incredible job that they do all year round in keeping their masters safe, guiding them through their daily lives and providing unconditional love, and peppered them with a few facts about guide dogs!
 Have an amazing New Year if you’re celebrating!

 1. Evidence shows the Romans used guide dogs